marceloF5/weather-next-app/README.md

 Clone this repo and run `npm i --force` or `yarn`

-Copy of .env.example file and rename copy to .env, then add your OpenWeatherMap API Key
+Copy of .env.example file and rename copy to .env, then add your OpenWeatherMap API Key.
+You should subscribe on Open Weather Map in order to get API KEY.
+More details in this [link](https://openweathermap.org/api).

 Run the development server: